vanHeemstraSystems/prismic-headstart/README.md

 With Slices, you can break your page content into JSON components that correspond to your frontend components.
 Each Slice represents the JSON model (content) for a given component.

+Slices are one of our coolest features and a big reason why so many people are choosing to use Prismic.

+But we wanted to find a way to take Slices to the next level and to allow developers to adopt a totally component-based approach to how they build websites and create pages.
+And that’s why we’ve partnered with Netlify and Nuxt to bring ***Slice Machine*** to life.